+According to the National Institute on Alcohol Abuse and Alcoholism, In 2019, more than 25 percent of adults reported that they engaged in binge drinking in the past month.
 Having a high functioning alcoholic or addict spouse can be one of the most tumultuous things you’ll deal with in your life.
 It doesn’t matter if they’re a high functioning alcoholic or addict.
-Unfortunately, there’s very little you can do to “save” them.
+Unfortunately, there’s little you can do to “save” them.
 Don’t think that your relationship isn’t fixable; it can be.
 There are ways that you can help yourself.
-You can educate yourself on substance use and alcoholism, how to maintain your wellbeing, and offer support without enabling.
-It sounds like an manageable list, but it can be terrifying at first.
-Education, awareness, and action are the best ways to help your functioning alcoholic spouse.
+You can educate yourself on and alcohol abuse and alcoholism (Alcohol Use Disorder), how to maintain your wellbeing, and offer support without enabling.
+It sounds like a manageable list, but it can be terrifying at first.
+Education, awareness and action are the best ways to help your functioning alcoholic spouse.

 Start by educating yourself.
-Go online, look up signs and symptoms of alcoholism and addiction, try to be aware of what is going on if you’re unsure if they’re using or drinking.
-It can blindside you if you have no previous experience with addiction or alcoholism.
-Arming yourself with the facts about alcoholism and addiction is the first part of being able to know what your spouse is going through.
-There are plenty of websites, support groups, and literature on dealing with a spouse that is an alcoholic or addict.
+Go online, look up signs and symptoms of alcoholism and addiction, try to be aware of what is going on if you’re unsure if they have a drinking problem.
+Substance abuse can blindside you if you have no previous experience with drug and alcohol addiction or alcohol abuse.
+Arming yourself with the facts about alcohol use disorder and drug addiction is the first part of being able to know what your spouse is going through.
+There are plenty of websites, support groups, and literature on living with an alcoholic or addict.
 In the Big Book of Alcoholics Anonymous, there is a chapter called “To the Wives,” and it is to the families of alcoholics.

-Addiction is a family disease.
+Addiction is a family disease, whether it’s Alcohol Use Disorder or Substance Use Disorder.
 It doesn’t only affect the person being intoxicated.
-Knowing that your spouse is using substances takes a toll on you.
-It is very prevalent to lose yourself in your spouses’ alcoholism.
-Your relationship can quickly go from a healthy loving relationship (during sobriety or before knowing that there was a problem with substances) to an unhealthy codependent wreck.
-All the focus shifts to your sick spouse, and you can get sucked into the vortex that an addict or alcoholic brings into your life.
+Knowing that your spouse is dealing with long-term substance abuse takes a toll on you.
+It is easy to lose yourself in your spouses’ alcohol addiction.
+Your relationship can quickly go from a healthy, loving relationship (during sobriety or before knowing that there was a drinking problem) to an unhealthy codependent wreck.
+All the focus shifts to your sick spouse, and you can get sucked into the mental health issues that an addict or alcoholic brings into your life.

 How to Support, not Enable Your Functioning Alcoholic Spouse

 There is a fine line between what is considered support or enabling when you don’t have the proper education or support in your life.
 All three of these critical components come together for you to help yourself.
 There is a massive difference in enabling and supporting your functioning alcoholic spouse.
 By not enabling your alcoholic spouse, you must set boundaries, which is difficult at first.
-Seeking outside help can assist you in this such as therapy, counseling, or a support group.
-When dealing with a functioning alcoholic, it may feel like the lines are blurred as to what will be beneficial to them or if it will make the drinking or substance use increase.
+Seeking outside help can assist you in this, such as therapy, counseling, or a support group.
+When dealing with a functioning alcoholic, it may feel like the lines are blurred as to what will help them stop drinking or what will make the drinking or substance use increase.

 Boundaries are for you, not the other person.
 It is hard to find ways to support your functioning alcoholic spouse.
-In setting boundaries with your alcoholic spouse, you can still help them, without sacrificing yourself.
-Setting boundaries can be hard at first, but the most important thing to remember about boundaries is that you must adhere to them.
-Setting boundaries become more comfortable with time and will help your functioning alcoholic spouse, no matter how angry or upset they are in the beginning.
+In setting boundaries with your alcoholic spouse, you can still help them without sacrificing yourself.
+Setting boundaries can be hard at first, but it’s important to remember that you must adhere to them.
+Setting boundaries becomes more comfortable with time and will help your functioning alcoholic spouse, no matter how angry or upset they are in the beginning.
 They will thank you later down the road.

 Living with and loving a functioning alcoholic or addict is a journey.
-It is one that you can get through by educating yourself, knowing more about substance use disorders is the first part of understanding.
-There is nothing that you can or could have done that would have changed it.
-Education gives you freedom from guilt; alcoholism a disease not a moral failing.
+It is one you can get through by educating yourself and knowing more about substance use disorders is the first part of understanding.
+There is nothing that you can or could have done that would make a person stop drinking.
+Education gives you freedom from guilt.
+Alcoholism is a disease, not a moral failing.
 Freeing yourself from guilt allows you to begin to take care of yourself; you can be a healthy person being with a functioning alcoholic.
 Healthy people set boundaries in their life and can stick to them.
 Finding the support that works for you is the best way to support your functioning alcoholic or addict spouse.

-If you’re looking to stage an intervention for your functioning alcoholic, learn more about interventions or if your functioning alcoholic spouse is looking for treatment or is ready to get help call GateHouse Treatment today at (855) 844-3588.
-We also offer a fantastic family program, this gives you and your family a chance to heal.
+If you’re looking to stage an intervention for your functioning alcoholic, learn more about interventions or if your functioning alcoholic spouse wants to stop drinking, call GateHouse Treatment today at (855) 844-3588.
+We also offer a fantastic family program that gives you and your family members a chance to heal.